Erdoğan calls on EU to show sensitivity about Turkey's membership

 "Will you put Turkey on your agenda when someone attacks (us) too?" he said.

+Turkey is a candidate to join the EU but its accession talks have been stalled over a number of issues.
+Turkey applied for EU membership in 1987, and accession talks began in 2005.
+But negotiations stalled in 2007 due to objections from the Greek Cypriot administration on the divided island of Cyprus, as well as opposition from Germany and France.

+On Tuesday, European Parliament adopted a resolution demanding EU candidacy for Ukraine a day after eight countries in the bloc -- Bulgaria, the Czech Republic, Estonia, Latvia, Lithuania, Poland, Slovenia, and Slovakia -- expressed their support for Zelenskyy's call.

-The president also once again called on Ukraine and Russia to immediately stop fighting and to "contribute to world peace," adding Ankara was not opposed to NATO enlargement.
+The president also once again called on Ukraine and Russia to immediately stop fighting and to "contribute to world peace."

 "Our call on both Russia and Ukraine is for them to cease their fire as soon as possible," Erdoğan said, calling on both Moscow and Kyiv to "make a good contribution to world peace."